Request arrives

 The user supplies the goal, constraints, owner, and expected output.

-The workflow uses approved notes, examples, templates, policies, or prior outputs.
+The workflow uses approved notes, examples, and templates.
+It can also use policies or prior outputs.

-The AI role drafts, summarizes, compares, classifies, routes, or prepares work inside a defined task limit.
+The AI role drafts, summarizes, compares, or routes work inside a defined task limit.

-The system can read the source set, fill a template, update a draft, or record a status note.
+The system can read the source set and fill a template.
+It may update a draft or record a status note.

-The reviewer checks accuracy, source fit, risk, usefulness, and readiness before use.
+The reviewer checks accuracy, source fit, risk, and usefulness before use.

-The output may be a packet, draft, brief, routing note, dashboard item, or handoff record.
+The output may be a packet, draft, brief, or routing note.
+It may also be a dashboard item or handoff record.

-The system records source use, reviewer, open questions, decisions, and changes.
+The system records source use, reviewer, open questions, and changes.

-The owner approves, revises, routes, pauses, or scopes the next improvement.
+The owner approves, revises, routes, or pauses.
+They may also scope the next improvement.

-The first version supports one repeated task, one source set, one review path, and one useful output.
+The first version supports one repeated task and one source set.
+It also has one working memory, review path, and useful output.

 The output should make source material visible so a reviewer can check the result before decisions are finalized.